 Begin with considering how much load you want to carry, and what mounting points (if any) your frame features.
 Look for eyelets on the dropouts and on the upper section of your seatstays.
 Pannier racks stay fixed to the bike, so fitting and removing the pannier bags is a quick task when on the go.
 As a starting point, choose a pannier rack that can holdover 25kg, a good sign that it will be strong!

-Likewise, bikes with short wheelbases, such road bikes, cyclocross bikes or gravel bikes are often not well suited to using pannier racks due to heal clearance issues.
-This is a key reason for the popularity in frame, saddle and handlebar bags.
+Likewise, bikes with short wheelbases, such as road bikes, cyclocross bikes or gravel bikes are often not well suited to using pannier racks due to heel clearance issues.
+This is a key factor for the popularity in frame, saddle and handlebar bags.

-Looking to carry your goods in a more traditional way?
+Looking to carry your goods more traditionally?
 A backpack may be the solution for you.
-Whilst some riders may shy away from having a backpack due to the added instability and stress on your shoulders if it’s a shorter trip, or a more technical mountain bike ride, it may make sense to have a light backpack that doubles as a hydration pack, capable of holding a water bladder.
+While some riders may shy away from having a pack due to the added instability and stress on your shoulders if it’s a shorter trip or a more technical mountain bike ride, it may make sense to have a light backpack that doubles as a hydration pack, capable of holding a water bladder.

 They’re also a fantastic addition to any bikepacking set-up if you plan on doing any hiking or off the bike activities during your trip.
-Look to keep your backpack as light as possible, to keep stress off your neck and shoulders by restricting content to key items such as snacks or camera gear
+Look to keep your backpack as light as possible, to keep stress off your neck and shoulders by restricting content to essential items such as snacks or camera gear.

 What to Carry

 With the bags sorted, it’s important to carry the basics.
 Below we briefly outline a few items you shouldn’t go without.
-Certainly, depending on where and how far you ride will dictate exactly what you should pack.
+Indeed, depending on where and how far you ride will dictate what you should pack.